Back to glossary

 Frequently asked questions about Thrifty Food Plan

-What is the Thrifty Food Plan?+
+What is Thrifty Food Plan?+

-Who created the Thrifty Food Plan?+
+Who qualifies for Thrifty Food Plan?+

 Your Privacy Matters